Alanthink/blog/_posts/2018-03-23-doob-inequality.md

 \end{align*}
 $$

-where the second equality is due to the mutual indenpendency of $X_t$'s, and the last inequality is due to \eqref{eq:ele-prop-subgaussian}.
+where the second equality is due to the mutual indenpendency of $X_t$'s, and the last inequality is due to $\eqref{eq:ele-prop-subgaussian}$.

 The minimum is achieved when $\lambda = \frac{\eps}{ \sigma^2 n}$.
 So we finally get